rinx/dps-dpresence/README.md

 Commands
 ---

-- `:DPresenceConnect`: Enable Discord Rich Presence.
+- `:DpresenceConnect`: Enable Discord Rich Presence.
-- `:DPresenceDisconnect`: Disable it.
+- `:DpresenceDisconnect`: Disable it.

 See also
 ---